markshapiro/graphql-db-projection/README.md

 <br/>Use aliases if your GraphQL field is just called differently and you want to process nested fields as well.

 ## Alias name for a field
+If your GraphQL field maps to a field with different name ad can be nested object with its own projections.
 ```js
 const UserType = new GraphQLObjectType({
   name: 'UserType',